Caneda/Examples/README.md

 This repository contains example circuits for Caneda, ready to use.

 To try any circuit, simply download the selected schematic to your machine and open it using Caneda.
 All circuits are ready for simulation using Caneda's tools.
-Inside each schematic there are specific details to the circuit at hand, where applicable.
+Inside each schematic there are specific details to the circuit, where applicable.

 As an alternative you can download the whole repository to have as a reference.